For The Bench

 8 W-W

 A selection of White Pearl by Harold Koopowitz.
 Very floriferous with up to 20 florets per scape.
 Polly's Pearl is among a group of tazettas from White Pearl.
-Polly's Pearl is listed in Daffodils in Florida as satisfactory, while White Pearl is not.
-Polly is fertile both ways.
+Polly's Pearl is listed in Daffodils in Florida as satisfactory in USDA zone 8, while White Pearl is not.
+Polly is a lady of substance and fertile both ways.

 2 Y-YYO

 A Pompiere is a firefighter, narcissus Pompiere is a three-alarm yellow orange cup with a singular profile, with a narrow and extended colorful snout.
-Returns as a substantial garden plant, easy to pick a winning bloom.
-A more recent Veek introduction.
+This is a bloom that we rely on for daffodil shows: returns as a substantial garden plant, great form, easy to pick a winning bloom.
+A van der Veek seedling.

 1 W-Y